Xenon-2/Futaba-Multiprotocol/README.md

 After turning on the transmitter, move elevator stick UP to activate binding procedure as shown on the display.<br />
 You have 10 seconds to put receiver on bind mode if not done before.
 After 10 seconds system will return to protocol selection.<br />

+**Power consumption**<br />
+With Futaba T14SG power consumption with internal module is 152mah.<br />
+With this system and Banggood iRangeX IRX4 Plus 2.4G power consumption is almost identical, 153mah.<br />
+So no issue with battery.<br />

 **BOM**